Boggo Road Jail, Brisbane – My Favourite Prison

 You can view more information at the Boggo Road Gaol Historical Society.

-The Boggo Road Jail is closed at the moment, but will probably reopen sometime in the future.
+The Boggo Road Jail is open for tours.
 I know previously, there were ghost tours of the jail at night, and if you really wanted to, one could experience being locked up in a cell overnight.

-Other things to do in Australia after visiting Boggo Road Jail – visit The Saint or drive the Mitsubishi Pajero.
+Other things to do in Queensland and Australia after visiting Boggo Road Jail – visit The Saint or drive the Mitsubishi Pajero.

 Memories of this place come back to me as an inmate (NOT PROUD OF IT)